Lipe-lx/NeuralRate-MCP/docs/architecture.md

 The executor is the dispatch layer.
 Governed vault automation uses the Safe7579/ERC-4337 runtime only: it builds an ERC-4337 `UserOperation` calling `execute` on the Safe, targeting the vault module or policy registry, signed by the managed signer and validated on-chain by `NeuralRateDelegateValidator.sol`.

+The bundler/paymaster preparation step may return the Safe7579 placeholder signature (`0x11...`).
+The executor signs the prepared UserOperation with the managed account before submission and refuses to dispatch if the final signature is still the placeholder.
+This keeps `AA24 signature error` regressions inside tests and pre-submission checks.

 There is no legacy direct-signer fallback for user onboarding or vault automation.
 If AA runtime prerequisites are missing, execution must fail as configuration or funding-not-ready rather than silently switching authority models.

 Core responsibilities: